-Cattlemen Solar Park is a proposed 240 MW solar project located in the northeast corner of Milam County, Texas, approximately 70 miles northeast of Austin.
-Cattlemen II Solar Park is a proposed 150 MW solar project located approximately one half mile from the original Cattlemen I Solar Park site.
+Cattlemen Solar Park is a 240-megawatt (MW) solar project currently under construction.
+Cattlemen I will be located in the northeast corner of Milam County, Texas, approximately 70 miles northeast of Austin.
+Cattlemen II Solar Park is a 150 MW solar project also under construction, which will be located approximately one-half mile from the original Cattlemen I Solar Park site.
 The project areas would be located west of Baileyville, along FM 2027, and consist primarily of pastureland.
-The projects would be sited entirely on private land that would be leased from landowners who recognize the benefits of hosting a solar project.
+The projects will be sited entirely on private land that would be leased from landowners who recognize the benefits of hosting a solar project.
 Lease payments would serve as a stable, weather-resistant cash crop that complements the area’s agricultural economy.
-Cattlemen Solar could commence construction in 2022, which would enable full operations to be achieved in 2023.
-Cattlemen Solar II could commence construction in 2023, which would enable full operations to be achieved in 2024.
+Cattlemen Solar is anticipated to be brought online at the end of 2023 and Cattlemen Solar II is anticipated to be brought online in 2024.

 Cattlemen Solar Park and Cattlemen II Solar Park would have installed capacities of 240 megawatts (MW) and 150 megawatts (MW).
 Cattlemen I and Cattlemen II Solar Park's generation would be equivalent to the consumption of more than 37,000 and 23,000 Texas homes.